arikaplan/mini-projects/README.md

 ## CNN image classification using tensorflow

-Trained a convolutional neural network using tensorflow in order to predict the label of images in cifar data
+Trained a convolutional neural network using tensorflow in order to predict the classification of images in cifar data

 data available at: https://www.cs.toronto.edu/~kriz/cifar.html